red-prig/fpPS4/README.md

 To switch to borderless full screen mode, press Alt-Enter.

 fpPS4 supports XInput-compatible gamepads natively.
 You can remap buttons by pressing Esc on the keyboard during emulation.
-Regardless, you can use a keyboard as a input.
+You can also use the keyboard for input.
-A DualShock4 touchpad is emulated by the mouse.
+A DualShock 4 touchpad is emulated with the mouse.

 # Keyboard layout:
 PS4 Gamepad button              | Keyboard button